Research offers genetic support for the theory that “roaring” is more likely to be seen in tall horses.

 These findings support anecdotal observations that taller horses are more likely to be roarers.

-In fact, the data suggests that 16.5 hands is a threshold of sorts: Horses of that height and larger were more likely to be roarers.
+In fact, the data suggests that 16-and-a-half hands is a threshold of sorts: Horses of that height and larger were more likely to be roarers.
 Robinson says that the apparent link between height and RLN may be a reflection of nerve function: “Nerves have to transport materials that are vital to their survival along their full length in both directions.
 It’s possible, in a longer necked animal, that some of this transport becomes disrupted, damaging the nerve.”
 He adds, however, that RLN may also be controlled by its own genes that are near the genes for height.
 “This study doesn’t explain everything, but it does send us looking in the right direction.”

 Regardless of the specific mechanisms that lead to RLN, the study suggests that selective breeding to reduce the incidence of the condition in a population would also produce a decrease in average height.
 “When the two are so closely linked, you can’t influence one without the other,” says Robinson.
 “That said, I don’t anticipate anyone basing breeding choices on roaring alone.
 It does affect performance, but there is surgery to fix it, and it doesn’t seem to be a huge concern among breeders at this point.”